Overview

 The Turn of the Screw is renowned for its psychological ambiguity, leaving readers uncertain about whether the ghosts are real or manifestations of the governess's unraveling psyche.
 The novella is celebrated for its skillful use of suspense and its investigation of the psychological impact of repressed desires and social expectations.

-Explore the full plot summary, an in-depth character analysis of the governess, and explanations of important quotes from The Turn of the Screw.
+Read the free full text, the full book summary, an in-depth character analysis of the governess, and explanations of important quotes from The Turn of the Screw.

 Upgrade to PLUS and get instant access to all the study tools